 Hacking is another common threat for devices using legacy operating systems.
 Windows-based OS’ end of life is common industry knowledge so devices equipped with these outdated systems will be easy targets for hackers.

 Hackers can easily find ways to infiltrate security when your business is using outdated devices.
 Without security updates, these devices are to malware, viruses, and ransomware.
-Any mobile device using Windows CE is a potential risk for device and network damage.
+Any mobile device with Windows CE is a potential risk for device and network damage.
 According to research by the University of Maryland, the Internet experiences hacking every 39 seconds on average.
 Furthermore, research by Fundera, shares that 43% of cyber-attacks are targeted at small businesses, costing them more than $2.2 million annually.

 Data Breach for Stakeholders